th2-net/th2-check1/README.md

 ### 3.6.2

-+ Added functional for 'IN', 'LIKE', 'MORE', 'LESS' FilterOperations
++ Added functional for 'IN', 'LIKE', 'MORE', 'LESS', 'WILDCARD' FilterOperations and their negative versions

 ### 3.6.1